 - Indigestion.
 Your stomach growls, aches, or burns.
 Sometimes you feel bloated or nauseated, and you vomit or belch.
 These could all be signs of an ulcer, but millions of people without ulcers have these symptoms, too.
 Doctors call this "functional dyspepsia," but it's better known as indigestion.
 Indigestion is the second most common functional GI disorder, after IBS.
 As reported by the Cleveland Clinic, all of the symptoms of indigestion tend to worsen in times of stress.
 On the bright side, they usually fade when a person has a chance to relax.

 - Heartburn.
 There are many possible causes for heartburn, from overproduction of stomach acid to overindulgence in pizza.
 Whatever its cause, stress can definitely make heartburn worse.
-A study published in a 2004 issue of Psychosomatic Medicine found that heartburn sufferers who had recently gone through a major life-changing event were especially likely to develop severe symptoms within four months.
+A study published in Psychosomatic Medicine found that heartburn sufferers who had recently gone through a major life-changing event were especially likely to develop severe symptoms within four months.
 Researchers speculated that stress could pump up the stomach's production of acid or make the esophagus extra sensitive to pain.

 - Ulcers.
 Past generations thought ulcers were a sign of stress, and they weren't far from wrong.
 It's now known that most ulcers are caused by a bacterial infection.
 Some researchers theorize that stress may help the infection take hold, perhaps by disturbing the stomach's delicate balance of hydrochloric acid and protective secretions, making it more vulnerable to ulcers.
 Sapolsky believes that stress is a factor in 30 to 65 percent of all ulcers, but some medical experts think the connection remains hypothetical.